 Good morning and welcome back to The Best E-Cigarette Blog!
 As you are probably aware, this month is Swaptober month which is where we encourage those who are smoking to make the switch to vaping and quit the habit for good.
 One issue is that vaping has become this complex world where picking your first kit can be hard.
-Of course here at The Best E-Cigarette, we want to pick the right kit for the right person and recently if someone has come in and asked what kit I would personally choose for quitting, I would strongly recommend the Joyetech eGo Pod Kit and since our suppliers of Joyetech products were nice enough to send over a sample for me to try, I figured I would do a full review about this kit.
+Of course here at The Best E-Cigarette, we want to pick the right kit for the right person, and recently I have discovered you can’t go far wrong with the Joyetech eGo Pod Kit.
+We were sent a sample for me to try, and I loved it so much we ended up stocking the device!
+For this reason, I figured I would do a full review about this kit.

 What’s in the box?